aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/errorbar/_index.md

 ### getEndArrowWidth() {#getEndArrowWidth--}

+<b>@deprecated.</b> Please use the 'endArrowWidth' property instead.
 Specifies the width of the arrowhead for the end of a line.

 ```javascript
 getEndArrowWidth() : MsoArrowheadWidth;